Hawaii RN to BSN Programs

 - Minimum cumulative college GPA of 3.0

 RN to BSN programs generally consist of pre-nursing courses, core nursing coursework, and electives.
-The University of Hawaii at Manoa offers the following upper division nursing courses as part of their program:
+The University of Hawaii at Manoa offers the following upper-division nursing courses as part of its program:

 - NURS 462: Community Health Nursing for Executive RN

 - NURS 461: Advanced Pathophysiology and Neurobiology